How to Stop Putting Yourself Last

 You Are Allowed to Matter

 Putting yourself first doesn't mean abandoning the people you love.
-It means showing up for them whole — with energy, with presence, with joy — instead of running on empty.
+It means showing up for them whole — with energy, with presence — instead of running on fumes and calling it devotion.

 A woman who tends to herself is not selfish.
-She is wise.
-She is sustainable.
-She is whole.
+She is someone who has decided that she is worth tending to.

 You don't have to earn rest.
 You don't have to justify your needs.
-You are allowed to matter — simply because you are.
+You are allowed to matter — not because of what you do for everyone else, but simply because you are.

 ✦ · ✦ · ✦